Physics at Otterbein

 Majors & Minors

 Students are encouraged to participate in research projects during the academic year or in the summers.
 Many of these research projects are conducted as part of an Honors or Distinction project.
-Faculty members in the department have active research programs in experimental and theoretical particle physics, and experimental condensed matter physics.
-Experimental research is carried out at the Lawrence Berkeley National Laboratory and the Fermi National Accelerator Laboratory.
-Learn more.
+Faculty members in the department have active research programs in experimental and theoretical particle physics, and experimental atomic, molecular and optical (AMO) physics.
+Experimental research is carried out in the Otterbein AMO Lab and at the Fermi National Accelerator Laboratory.

 Most students participate in the activities of the Society of Physics Students, a national professional society for physics students.
 We meet regularly for social gatherings, tour nearby research facilities and observatories, and occasionally hold special contests or other events.
 A highlight from recent years was the rocket design contest, in which student teams tried to build the rocket that would fly the highest with a standard motor.

 This scholarship is open to students with an interest in engineering.
 Scholarship amounts currently range from $1,000 to $10,000 per year for up to four years, in addition to the other financial aid you receive from Otterbein.
 Students selecting 3+2 Engineering or Systems Engineering as their desired major will be considered automatically for these awards.
 An interview with members of the physics faculty may be required.

 The Cardinal Science Scholar program provides scholarships and enhanced academic and career programming for students majoring in Physics and Engineering, in addition to other science fields.
 Students interested in this scholarship program should visit the Cardinal Science Scholar webpage.

 As an undergraduate institution, the Department of Physics at Otterbein employs upper-level students to assist with laboratory preparation and astronomical observing sessions for classes and the general public.
 Students have found these opportunities to be enjoyable and valuable training.